Powerful Black History Reads: Recommended Books and Authors

 Publication Date: February 16, 2021

 Henry Louis Gates, Jr. tells his personal story of the safe haven the Black Church has provided for him.
-Gates covers five centuries of the Black Church and its impact on the Black community, beginning with the time of slavery to present day.
+Gates covers five centuries of the Black Church and its impact on the black community, beginning with the time of slavery to present day.

 Title: The Vanishing Half